 “Chai School” meets the challenge of providing a meaningful Jewish education for adolescent age students (Grades 7 – 12) by allowing them to design their own program of study!
-Chai School meets on Tuesday nights throughout the school year from 6:00 PM to 8:30 PM and includes:
+Chai School meets on Tuesday nights throughout the school year from 6:00 PM to 8:30 PM.

 Tenth grade is our Confirmation year, a special time to develop a relationship with our rabbis, our Youth Educator and our Congregation.
 Weekly classes taught by Rabbi Gurevitz, Rabbi Eiduson and Debbi Morin are designed to bring the entirety of the students’ Jewish Education into better focus.
 A highlight of this year includes a four-day trip to the L’Taken Social Justice Seminar in Washington D.C.
 (March 4 – March 7, 2016) sponsored by the Religious Action Center of Reform Judaism.
 The Confirmation Service will take place at 7:00 pm, Tuesday, May 30, 2017.

 Judaism is a great adventure, but it’s our adventure!
 Everything you wanted to know about Judaism, but were afraid to ask is the theme of the Post Confirmation Year.
 Classroom sessions will be a forum for a wide range of topics based on student-submitted questions.
 Each session will take us in a different direction and students bring questions, no holds barred, and we go at it.
 Students travel together to Philadelphia every other year and engage in a seminar in American Jewish History!
 Rabbis Gurevitz and Eiduson share the teaching of our Post Confirmation program!